Aravind Eye Hospitals: History

-Cataracts are a major source of blindness in India, with at least 4 million cases reported every year, contributing to nearly to a quarter of the world’s blind.
+Cataracts are a major source of blindness in India, with at least 4 million cases reported every year, contributing to nearly to a quarter of the world's blind.
 Cataract related blindness can be avoided by timely intervention and surgery.

 The Aravind Model

 Dr. Venkataswamy's vision was to eradicate needless blindness in India.
-Dr. Venkataswamy wanted to emulate the service efficiency of McDonald's fast food and sought to adapt it to the eye care system to cope with increasing the numbers of patients treated.
+Dr Venkataswamy wanted to emulate the service efficiency of McDonald's fast food and sought to adapt it to the eye care system to cope with increasing the number of patients treated.
 Aravind began performing surgeries on a large scale with treatment being free or heavily subsidized for the poor cross subsidized by the paying patients.
 Aravind established an outreach program wherein doctors reach out to remote villages to conduct eye camps, some times, in association with various organizations.
 The organizations take care of the costs of the camp, transporting the patients to surgery and their rehabilitation while Aravind does the surgery free of cost.
 Aravind started performing 5 times the number of cataract surgeries that were performed in the entire country and 16 times more than that of the entire U.S.

-Aravind focused on rotating doctors between free and paid wards, concentrating on efficiency and hygiene thus eliminating differences between the surgeries done for paid and non-paid patients.
-The rate of infection in Aravind was about four per ten thousand surgeries which was significantly lower than the international norm of six per ten thousand surgeries.
+Aravind focused on rotating doctors between free and paid wards, concentrating on efficiency and hygiene, thus eliminating differences between the surgeries done for paid and non-paid patients.
+The rate of infection in Aravind was about four per ten thousand surgeries, which was significantly lower than the international norm of six per ten thousand surgeries.

 Hospitals and facilities

 Aravind Hospital started in 1976 as an 11-bed hospital in Madurai.
 Aravind opened a hospital in Theni in 1985 and Tirunelveli in 1988.
 The hospital at Coimbatore was founded in 1997.
 Aravind later expanded to five more cities in Tamil Nadu including Tirupur, Salem, Dindigul, Thoothukudi, Udumalaipettai and neighboring Pondicherry.
-To commemorate Dr. V's birth centenary, Arvind-Chennai, the largest among all Aravind Eye Hospitals, was established in September 2017.
-In 2019, with the support of TTD who allocated the land at a nominal lease, Sri Venkateswara Aravind Eye Hospital, Tirupati branch was established in March 2019 to provide access to 14 million population of Chittoor, Nellore, Kadapa, Anantapur and neighbouring districts.
+To commemorate Dr V's birth centenary, Arvind-Chennai, the largest among all Aravind Eye Hospitals, was established in September 2017.
+In 2019, with the support of TTD, who allocated the land at a nominal lease, Sri Venkateswara Aravind Eye Hospital, Tirupati branch was established in March 2019 to provide access to 14 million population of Chittoor, Nellore, Kadapa, Anantapur and neighbouring districts.

 The group also has four partnership projects — with the Rajiv Gandhi Charitable Trust in Amethi, another in Lucknow, Birla Corporation in Kolkata and Shanghvi Trust in Amreli, Gujarat.
-Aravind also set up its first overseas venture in Nigeria in 2018 in partnership with Chanrai Group which is probably the largest eye-care facility in Africa with a capacity to perform 10,000 surgeries annually.
+Aravind also set up its first overseas venture in Nigeria in 2018 in partnership with Chanrai Group, which is probably the largest eye-care facility in Africa with a capacity to perform 10,000 surgeries annually.